cedricbahirwe/cedricbahirwe.github.io/README.md

 ### 🎉📖 This is my beautiful personal [website](https://cedricbahirwe.github.io/).

+## 🔐 Dones ✅

+- Light/Dark Mode Implementation
+- Standard Design ( Responsiveness, Colors, Typography ...)

 ## ✍🏽 TODOs 💻

 - Build project with Open Source Design thinking (Provide a ready to go website which allows more customizations if needed).
 - Work on SEO ( Search Engine Optimization ) and Semantics.
 - Convert website to use a modern technology/framework like `React` for front-end)

-## 🔐 Dones ✅

-- Light/Dark Mode Implementation
-- Standard Design ( Responsiveness, Colors, Typography ...)

 ## Contribution

 - PRs are welcome ✨
+- Feel free to create an issue if you have a question or suggestion

 ## Meta